-, Spotify is testing the streaming of live lyrics in the U.S.
+Spotify tests the streaming of live lyrics for U.S. users

 The music streamer does have a history of trying different implementations to include lyrics with its music streams.
 One such attempt came to an end in 2016 when Spotify 86'd a partnership with Italy's Musixmatch.
 Spotify then turned to Genius; the latter delivered cards with Spotify's streams that showed song lyrics and trivia related to each tune.
 These "Beyond the Lyrics" card will disappear if Spotify decides to offer its U.S. subscribers live lyrics.